Emergency Contact Information

 Airport Pick-Up and Drop-Off

-At the end of the program, you will be transported to the Kona airport.
+At the end of the program, we will transport the group to the Kona airport.
 Students will be responsible for managing their flight departure but staff will be available if assistance in Kona is required due to flight delays or unexpected concerns.

-Additional information on how to access the conference will be emailed prior to February 19.
+Additional information on how to access the conference will be emailed the week prior to February 16.

 Pre-program required reading

 We ask you to complete some pre-work so we can launch into the program with a similar foundation.